-For more detailed information on the views available in the different modes, see 4.15.
+For more detailed information on the views available in the different modes, see 4.16.
 Dive modes.

-Suunto D5 automatically switches between surface and dive state.
-If you are more than 1.2 m (4 ft) below the water level and water contact is on, the dive state is activated.
+Suunto EON Core automatically switches between surface and dive state.
+If you are more than 1.2 m (4 ft) below the water level and the water contact is on, the dive state is activated.

-In a default dive display, you see the following information:
+When tank pressure screen is in use, you see the following information: